arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 voltBat = voltADC * (max_Source_voltage/3.3);
 ```

-**15.** We can approximate the battery voltage to be propotional to the capacity level.
+**15.** We can approximate the battery voltage to be proportional to the capacity level.
 Since the `map()` function does not work with float variables, we will manually map the values.
 ```arduino
 int new_batt = (voltBat - batteryEmptyVoltage) * (100) / (batteryFullVoltage - batteryEmptyVoltage);
 ```